 You are perfect and blameless.
 There is none like You.

-We come before You and plead ourselves on Your mercy.
-Please save and sanctify us Lord God.
-Wash us clean each day from the dust and muck of sin, of the world.
+We come before You and humbly ask that You would save and sanctify us Lord God.
+Please wash us clean from the dust and muck of sin this day.

-Remind us of the hope we have in Jesus.
+Please remind us of the hope that we have in You.